WebAhead/master-reference/coursebook/week-5/project.md

 Example User Stories:
 'As a student at F&C I want to know all the train departure times from Bethnal Green tube station, so that I can get home in time for dinner'.

-'I want to input which direction of travel I am interested in'.
+'As a regular commuter, I want to input which direction of travel I am interested in so that I can see information that is relevant to me.'

 This news feed could be created with data provided via the [TFL API](https://api.tfl.gov.uk/).